Introduction to MySQL Interview Questions and Answers

 Answer:

-In MySQL, joins are basically used to fetch the records from two or more table using some interconnected common fields or keys among the selected tables.
-There are mainly three types joins present in MySQL.
+In MySQL, joins are primarily used to retrieve records from two or more tables using some related common fields or keys among the selected tables.
+There are mainly three types of joins present in MySQL.

 a.
-Inner Join: In the case of an inner join, it is used to fetch the list of rows when there is a match among the specified tables.
+Inner Join: In the case of an inner join is used to fetch the list of rows when there is a match among the specified tables.
 It is the default join type.

 Syntax: